 A new book project with its motivation seated in a painful personal past, Only God Can Judge Me, by Bruce Gilden looks deeply into the faces of women afflicted with unfortunate personal circumstances, such as homelessness and addiction.
 In the faces of these women he finds mirrors of his own mother’s difficult past.
 Here, in his own words, Gilden explains why this body of work resonates with him.
-Only God Can Judge Me will be published in November, 2018, by Brown’s Editions of London.
+Only God Can Judge Me was published, 2018, by Brown’s Editions of London.

 As I traveled through America, I noticed the same pattern in many cities: in the bad areas, I saw women, generally young and generally pretty who were drug addicts – and I’m talking serious heroin or crack addicts.
 They were a shell of themselves, and many of the women that I spoke to confessed that they had resorted to prostitution.
 This struck me very deeply, bringing back memories of my youth.
 In all of these women, I see my own mother – ravaged by pharmaceutical drugs, alcohol and her lifestyle.
 I found myself drawn to the areas where these women hung out, and I began asking them if I could photograph them.